the-frey/emacs/README.md

     brew install ag

+You might also want Tern:

+    sudo npm install -g tern

 ## Notes

 The initial setup for this configuration is based on the Emacs for Clojure Starter Kit, itself based on [The Emacs Starter Kit, v2](https://github.com/technomancy/emacs-starter-kit/tree/v2).
 Added functionality: